, CA -- Alcatraz Island is part

 of Golden Gate National Recreation

-Area.
-This deactivated prison that
+Service.
+This deactivated prison where notorious

 criminals such as Al Capone, Machine Gun

 sentences "on the rock," is an extremely popular tourist attraction.
 Only

 accessible by booking your ride on one of the Alcatraz tour boats, you get to

 could escape and live to talk about it (though many tried.)